 Dress the Part

 You'll put yourself in a better position off the bat with an appropriate appearance for the occasion.
 Not to be confused with dressing to impress, this doesn't necessarily mean wearing flashy and expensive clothing or accessories.
 Rather, the goal is for your attire to suit the situation.
 Erring on the conservative side is usually best when outfitting yourself for an introduction.

 We're guessing you'd be impressed if someone used your name in conversation upon first meeting you.
 It goes both ways.
 Make a mental note of the person's name when they make their introduction, and be sure to address them by it while conversing.
 This shows you're interested and attentive.
 It will also help you remember their name in the future.

 Exude Comfortable Confidence

-Notice we used the word "comfortable," which means showing someone you're comfortable in your own skin and not too nervous to hold a conversation.
+Notice we used the word "comfortable," which means showing someone you're comfortable in your own skin and you're not too nervous to hold a conversation.
 It doesn't mean seeming overwhelmingly sure of yourself.
-Remember, arrogance isn't approachable.
+After all, arrogance isn't exactly the most approachable quality.

 Don't Forget to Smile

 This one is easy.
 A relaxed smile will put both you and the person you're meeting at ease from the start.
 A polite smile also projects positivity, which naturally draws others in.
 Just don't overdo it with an ear-to-ear grin like the one you'd find on your favorite character at the theme park.